 § 1 Scope

-These General Terms and Conditions of Sale and Delivery (GTC) shall exclusively apply to all sales and deliveries between CHRISTIANSEN PRINT and the customer, who declares to be a business entity according to section 14 BGB (German civil code), as well as legal entities under public law and public institutions.
+These General Terms and Conditions of Sale and Delivery (AGB) shall exclusively apply to all sales and deliveries between CHRISTIANSEN PRINT and the customer, who declares to be a business entity according to section 14 BGB (German civil code), as well as legal entities under public law and public institutions.

 § 2 Protective Clause

 Any other General Terms and Conditions or conditions of purchase of the contractual partner are hereby expressly excluded.

 Such General Terms and Conditions shall only then form part of the contract and shall only apply if they do not contradict the respective General Terms and Conditions of Sale and Delivery (AGB) of CHRISTIANSEN PRINT and provided that CHRISTIANSEN PRINT has explicitly confirmed the validity.

 CHRISTIANSEN PRINT has the aspiration of being an independent and responsible family-owned business.
 CHRISTIANSEN PRINT has therefore committed itself to complying with a code of conduct which can be viewed online at all times at www.christiansenprint.com and can be printed out from there.

 1. Offers made by CHRISTIANSEN PRINT are not binding, unless an explicit engagement has been made.

 2. Purchase orders of the customer shall only become effective, if confirmed by CHRISTIANSEN PRINT explicitly.
 CHRISTIANSEN PRINT's field service personnel shall neither be authorized to sign a contract nor to receive payments.